-The District's contractually required composite contribution rate for the year ended December 31, 2022 was 33.75% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the the year, with an additional amount to finance any Unfunded Actuarial Accrued Liability.
-Contributions to the pension plan from the District were \$581,207 for the year ended December 31, 2022.
+The District's contractually required composite contribution rate for the year ended December 31, 2022 was 33.25% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
+With an additional amount to finance any Unfunded Actuarial Accrued Liability.
+Contributions to the pension plan from the District were \$180,611 for the year ended December 31, 2022.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions date.

-At December 31, 2022, the District reported a liability of \$4,567,616 for its proportionate share of the Net Pension Liability.
-The Net Pension Liability was measured as of June 30, 2022 and the total pension liability used to calculate the Net Pension Liability was determined by an actuarial valuation as of that date.
 The District's proportion of the Net Pension Liability was based on a projection of the District's long-term share of the contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2022, the District's proportion was .0647770%, which was an increase of .0305347% from its proportion measured as of June 30, 2022.

-For the year ended December 31, 2022, the District recognized pension expense of \$995,122.
+At June 30, 2022, the District's proportion was .21751% which was a decrease of .011942% from its proportion measured as of June 30, 2021.
+For the year ended December 31, 2022, the District recognized pension expense of \$333,663 plus employer's amortization of change in proportionate share and differences between employer contributions and proportionate share of contributions of \$4,315.